yashxlogseq/repo1/makeshift_forum.md

 title: makeSHIFT Forum
 ---

-## The platform where CrashBoards does announcements, enables interactions, promotes networking and inspires collaborations
+## The international platform where CrashBoards does announcements, enables interactions, promotes networking and inspires collaborations
 ## **Potential Topics**
 ### Tech and Business
 ### Economics and World History